 - Shelf life is about 12 to 18 months.

 Have more growing questions?
-At Sow Right Seeds we love gardening and we want your experience to be successful.
-Explore our Gardening Tips Blog for more growing tips and check out all of our herb, flower, and vegetable varieties to see what you'd like to grow next!
+At Sow Right Seeds, we love gardening, and we want your experience to be successful.
+Explore our Planter's Library for more growing tips, and check out all of our herb, flower, and vegetable varieties to see what you'd like to grow next!